spapas/cookiecutter-django-starter/README.md

 Please notice that I've included a fabric 1.x script for e-z deploy.
 For reasons that I don't want to explain here I won't support fabric 2.x.
 To use that fabric script you'll need to use the life saving fab-classic project (https://ploxiln.github.io/fab-classic/) that is a fork of fabric 1.x properly supporting ypthon 3.x!
 This dependency is already installed with the requirements/dev.txt.

+### Removing LDAP

+If you don't want to use LDAP remove the ldap-related requirements from requirements/base.txt, remove the ldap_conf.py file from settings, remove the line importing ldap_conf from settings/base.py and either change your AUTHENTICATION_BACKEDS to your liking or completely remove that line from base.py and dev.py to fallback to model authentication.